AmySikora/cf-python-base-project/Task 1.2/README.md

 - **cooking_time (int):** Contains cook time in minutes
 - **ingredients (list):** Contains a number of ingredients, each of the str data type

-I will use a dictionaries to store the the above data, beacuse they are able to store srings, integers, and lists.
-They can also sclar and can be updated.
+I will use dictionaries to store the above items, because they are able to store values, objects, srings, integers, lists, and other data.
+The can also be indexed by ideitifers and key, whch would make finding recipes and ingredients easier to access and update.

+I think that the flexibilty that dictionaries provide make them the best choice for this task.

 **all_recipes = [ ]**

-For the outer structure, I will use a list of the recipe dictionaries sorted in numerical order.
+For the outer structure, I will use lists to store the recipe dictionaries.
+They are simple to use and are updateable.